 This major prepares students for graduate school in the biological sciences.
-It also prepares students to enter any of the professional fields related to medicine, teaching, and other areas including economic, industrial, and applied biology.
-Opportunities include marine biology, environmental studies, genetics, physiology, botany, zoology, microbiology, cellular biology, developmental biology, molecular biology, biochemistry, ecology, and entomology, to name a few graduate study specialties.
-The student has the option of graduating with a Bachelor of Science degree or with a Bachelor of Arts degree.
+They also prepare students to enter any of the professional fields related to medicine, teaching, and other areas including economic, industrial, and applied biology.
+Opportunities include environmental studies, genetics, physiology, botany, zoology, microbiology, cellular biology, developmental biology, molecular biology, biochemistry, ecology and entomology, to name a few graduate study specialties.
+The student has the option of graduating with a Bachelor of Science Degree or with a Bachelor of Arts Degree.

 CMU has a chapter of Beta Beta Beta, a national honorary biological society (advisors: Dr. Paul Porneluzi and Dr. Greg Thurmon), and a chapter of Alpha Epsilon Delta, a national pre-health professions fraternity (advisor: Dr. Ashley Lough).

 SLO 1: Communication of Biological Knowledge and Ability – The well-trained Biology major should be able to communicate effectively, both orally and in writing, about biological and environmental concepts.